biocorecrg/nextflow-course-2025-spring/docs/nextflow_4.rst

 	Approx 60% complete for B7_H3K4me1_s_chr19.fastq.gz
 	...

 If you have to submit a job to a HPC you need to use the corresponding program, such as **qsub** if you have a Sun Grid Engine or **sbatch** if you have Slurm.
-Here an example using SGE:
+Here an example using Slurm:

 .. code-block:: console

-	qsub .command.run
+	sbatch .command.run

 Profiles